boonebgorges/unconfirmed/readme.txt

 Contributors: boonebgorges, cuny-academic-commons
 Donate link: http://teleogistic.net/donate
-Tags: multisite, network, activate, activation, email Requires at least: WordPress 3.1 Multisite
+Tags: multisite, network, activate, activation, email Requires at least: WordPress 3.1
-Tested up to: WordPress 3.2 beta
+Tested up to: WordPress 3.2.1
 Stable tag: 1.1

-Allows admins on a WordPress Multisite network to manage unactivated users, by either activating them manually or resending the activation email.
+Allows WordPress admins to manage unactivated users, by activating them manually, deleting their pending registrations, or resending the activation email.

 == Description ==

-If you run a WordPress Multisite installation, you probably know that some of the biggest administrative headaches come from the activation process.
+If you run a WordPress or BuddyPress installation, you probably know that some of the biggest administrative headaches come from the activation process.
 Activation emails may be caught by spam filters, deleted unwillingly, or simply not understood.
 Yet WordPress itself has no UI for viewing and managing unactivated members.

-Unconfirmed creates a Dashboard panel under Network Admin > Users that shows a list of unactivated user registrations.
+Unconfirmed creates a Dashboard panel under the Users menu (Network Admin > Users on Multisite) that shows a list of unactivated user registrations.
 For each registration, you have the option of resending the original activation email, or manually activating the user.

-Please note that this plugin currently only works with WordPress Multisite, aka Network Mode.

 == Installation ==